Ontario Wildlife Damage Compensation Program

 - Ensure sufficient evidence is available in order to determine that predation was the cause of death/injury.

 If you believe you have suffered an injury or kill of livestock or poultry due to predation, you should immediately notify the Municipal Livestock Investigator.
 Do not remove the carcass from the attack site as the Livestock Investigator needs to examine the area for evidence to help determine the cause of the loss.
-The following person has been appointed to serve as the Livestock Investigators for the Municipality of Oliver Paipoonge:

 The Livestock Investigator has 3 days from the time they are contacted to attend on-site and investigate the predation claim.
 The Livestock Investigator will complete a written report, and submit it to the Municipal Office within 10 days.
 The report provides details regarding the type of predator and the extent of damage to the livestock or poultry.
 A copy of the report will be sent by regular mail or email to you.